JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 </div>

-Reactive dataflow libraries like [Solid][solidjs] and [MobX][mobx] are a joy to use.
+Reactive dataflow libraries like [Solid][solidjs] and [MobX][mobx] are a joy[^libui] to use.
 They can feel like magic in the same way a spreadsheet feels like magic.
 Change one value and watch the effects ripple through the UI.

 The cool thing is that the concepts behind them are actually pretty simple!
 In this series of articles, I want to see if we can distill the